Stephen Cortright

-Major General Stephen Phelps Cortright USAF (retired) (born March 26, 1941), is an American military officer and attorney from Oklahoma who served as the Adjutant General of Oklahoma under Governor Frank Keating from 1995 to 2003.
+Major General Stephen Phelps Cortright USAF (retired) (born March 26, 1941), is an American military officer and attorney from Oklahoma who served as the 17th Adjutant General of Oklahoma under Governor Frank Keating from 1995 to 2003.
 Concurrent with his service as adjutant general, Cortright served in Keating's cabinet as the Oklahoma Secretary of the Military.

 Education

 Cortright received his bachelor's degree from Oklahoma State University in 1964 and earned his juris doctor from the University of Tulsa in 1973.

 Military career

 Cortright joined the United States Air Force on February 14, 1964.
 On May 12, 1964, he was commissioned as a second lieutenant and entered undergraduate pilot training at Webb Air Force Base in Texas.
 He is a command pilot with over 5000 hours of military flying time in the T-33, T-37, T-38, RF-4C, F-100, A-7, and F-16 aircraft.
 He flew 217 combat missions while serving in Vietnam from September 1966 through July 1967.
-While taking delivery of an aircraft from the McDonnell Aircraft Corporation plant at Lambert Field, Cortright witnessed the crash of the T-38 trainer flown by astronauts Elliot See and Charles Bassett.
-He subsequently attended the debriefings of Tom Stafford and Gene Cernan in the initial stages of the accident investigation.

 Following the end of the Vietnam War, Cortright returned to Oklahoma and became the operations officers with the 125th Tactical Fighter Squadron in Tulsa, Oklahoma.
 He later became the squadron's commander.
 He then served as the commander of the 138th Tactical Fighter Group, also based in Tulsa.
 From 1988 to 1992, Cortight was appointed the headquarters commander of the Oklahoma Air National Guard.
 In 1992, he served as the Air National Guard Assistant to the commander, Pacific Air Forces at Hickam Air Force Base in Hawaii.